synac-chat/synac-legacy/README.md

 Bugs are likely to be found, as I am known to accidentally try to access a channel by a user's ID or such.
 Not all of the below points are implemented, and they might change around.

+If you don't feel like hosting a server or just wanna hang out with other beta testers, check out the official testing server:

+**IP**: krake.one
+**Public key hash**: `C9F6251FA5892B3877ACECA523ACFD925CAA7D9FA245D9C50DD083A39F199`

 --------------------------------

 This is the beginning of a new chat protocol and application.